 - High-fat dairy foods such as whole or 2% milk, cream cheese, or sour cream, and cheeses

 - High-fat protein foods such as high-fat cuts of beef (T-bone steaks, ribs), chicken or turkey with skin, and organ meats, such as liver

 - Cured or smoked meats , such as hot dogs, bacon, and sausage

 - Unhealthy fats and oils , such as butter, stick margarine, shortening, and cooking oils such as coconut or palm oil

 - Food and drinks high in sugar , such as soft drinks (soda), sports drinks, sweetened tea, candy, cake, cookies, pies, and doughnuts

 Other diet guidelines to follow:

 - Eat more foods containing omega-3 fats.
 Eat fish high in omega-3 fats at least 2 times a week.

 - Limit alcohol.
 Too much alcohol can damage your heart and raise your blood pressure.
+Women should limit alcohol to 1 drink a day.
+Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.